 Definition of Mitotic Division

-The mitotic division defines as a kind of eukaryotic cell multiplication that first carry out nuclear division followed by cytoplasmic division, and finally forms two identical progenies having the same set of chromosomes as of parent.
-It occurs during the M-phase of the cell cycle that completes along with the phase of cytokinesis.
-Therefore, the M-phase or mitotic phase generally includes two stages, namely karyokinesis and cytokinesis.
+The mitotic division refers to eukaryotic cell multiplication, which first carries out the nuclear division followed by cytoplasmic division and forms two identical progenies.
+The resultant progenies possess the same set of chromosomes as of parent.
+It occurs during the M-phase of the cell cycle that involves karyokinesis as well as cytokinesis.

 Karyogenesis is a stage of nuclear division, which involves an equal division of the daughter chromosomes into two daughter nuclei.
-Cytokinesis is a stage of cytoplasmic division, which involves a uniform division of the cell cytoplasm (having two daughter nuclei) into two equal-sized daughter cells, each having the same genetic information to that of a parent cell.
+Cytokinesis is a stage of cytoplasmic division, which involves a uniform division of the cell cytoplasm (having two daughter nuclei) into two equal-sized daughter cells (each has the same genetic information as that of a parent cell).

 Where does Mitosis occur?

-Mitosis or mitotic division is a process of cell division that is limited to the animal’s somatic or non-reproductive cells and vegetative plant cells.
-It does not occur in the animal’s reproductive or germ cells, i.e. sperm and ovum, which only develops via meiosis.
-Mitotic division generally occurs in the diploid animal cells, whereas in plants it can occur in haploid cells also.
+Mitosis or mitotic division is a process of cell division, limited to the animal’s somatic or non-reproductive cells and vegetative plant cells.
+It does not occur in the animal’s reproductive or germ cells (sperms and ova) that undergo the meiosis division phase.
+Mitotic division generally occurs in the diploid animal cells, whereas it also occurs in the haploid cells of plants.

 Result of Mitotic Division

-The mitotic cell division can produce two diploid cells from a single diploid cell and two haploid cells from a single haploid cell.
-So, basically, it involves multiplication of cell, where a cell divides, again and again, to produce new identical cells by replacing the old ones.
+The mitotic cell division produces two diploid cells from a single diploid cell and two haploid cells from a single haploid cell.
+So, it generally involves the multiplication of a cell, in which a cell divides, again and again, to produce new identical cells by replacing the old ones.